Freshmen year at college is exciting but also a bit of scary transition it life.

 Keep two: one in the fridge chilling at home and one at school.
-‘Cause here’s nothing better than drinking chilled water after a long, exhausting day of school.
+‘Cause if there’s something better than having water on a hot day, it’s having ice cold water.

 I’ve used Nalgene water bottles for years and I love them because they last for well, years.
 The wide opening allows for easy filling, they are odor-resistant and they can hold up to 32 ounces.

 Just remember that the cost of disposable plastic water bottles really adds up.